sjliu68/Remote-Sensing-Image-Classification/README.md

 This implementation is based on PyTorch using the Wide Contextual Residual Network [2].

 ### Run demo_keras.py
-This implementation is based on Keras with TensorFlow backend using the Double-Branch Multi-Attention Mechanism Network [3].
+This implementation is based on Keras with TensorFlow backend.

 For this demo, the dafault network is DBMA.
 By changing the parameter - patch, which controls the window size of each sample, other networks will be applied.